DataIntellectTech/kdb-chronicle-queue/README.md

 The scenario used was based on our quote messages.
 The messages were generated in a specific, known format, added to the queue in a specific manner, i.e. as a self-describing message.
 This allowed the adapter to map known fields from the source message to known fields in the destination object.
 Finally, the kdb+ table used was structured specifically for quote data.

 The quote adapter example that has been completed, should be considered as a base framework to develop further message specific adapters from Chronicle Queue into kdb+.
-That means for every adapter required there will

-# Possible next steps

-Develop the reverse scenario, i.e. quote >> kdb+ >> adapter >> Chronicle queue